Claude Fable 5 found a live bug on my site on day one, so I made it compete with Opus and Sonnet

 When usage billing starts on June 23, Fable 5 and Mythos 5 both list at $10 per million input tokens and $50 per million output tokens.
 That is exactly double Opus 4.8, which sits at $5 and $25.
 These are published list prices, not my estimates.

 The number that decides whether this is worth 2x is not on any price page: cost per finished result.
 A model that costs twice as much per token but finishes a long agentic run in half the steps can land cheaper per result.
-That is the only comparison that matters, and it is exactly what the harness above is built to measure.
+That is exactly what the harness above measures.

 What the first 48 hours of Fable 5 produced

 The launch was yesterday and the useful material is already piling up.
-This is the short list I actually opened, watched or read to the end, not a link dump.
+This is the short list I actually opened and read to the end, not a link dump.

 Worth your time since launch